BigQuery Consulting Pricing: How Much Does Hiring a Consultant Cost?

 Even if you’re hiring a consultant for a one-time project, many will charge an hourly rate.
 They will (and should), however, provide your business with an estimate for how long the project will take so that you can budget accordingly.

-Companies can use BigQuery in a variety of ways.
+Companies can use BigQuery in various ways.

 Depending on your organization’s plans, it may make sense to hire an in-house BigQuery scientist versus a BigQuery consultant.
 That’s because your internal scientist can make continuous updates and analyses to your system without spending the time to learn your goals or system.